puppetlabs/puppet-docs/source/puppet/4.1/reference/dirs_modulepath.markdown

 ### The Base Modulepath

-The **base modulepath** is a list of global module directories for use with all [directory environments][].
-It also serves as the default value for the `modulepath` setting, which is used when directory environments are disabled.
+The **base modulepath** is a list of global module directories for use with all [environments][].
+It also serves as the default value for the `modulepath` setting, which is used when environments are disabled.
 It can be configured with [the `basemodulepath` setting][basemodulepath_setting], but its default value is probably suitable for you unless you're doing something unusual.

 The default value of the `basemodulepath` setting depends on your OS and the distribution of Puppet in use.
 This table lists the default `basemodulepath` values.